Simnas: Culture and Arts

-Vytautas Babravičius - Simas (b.1952), journalist and musician, a pioneer of country music in Lithuania, who released 9 albums, took stage name Simas because it is allusion to Simnas town, where he attended a Special school for orphans.
+Vytautas Babravičius - Simas (b.1952), journalist and musician, a pioneer of country music in Lithuania, who released 9 albums, took the stage name Simas because it is allusion to Simnas town, where he attended a Special school for orphans.

 Robertas Slavėnas (1963 - 2019), musician and composer, who released 1 album and contributed composing and playing songs for local musicians, lived in Simnas.

 Arvydas Šeškevičius (1939 - 2023), the professor cardiologist, a pioneer in palliative care in Lithuania, was born in Simnas.
 He wrote 5 books about palliative care, and as a local historian he wrote 6 books about Simnas.

 Ksaveras Sakalauskas - Vanagėlis (1863 - 1938), teacher, writer and poet was born 2 km away from Simnas.
 He attended Simnas primary school.
 Some of his poetry turned to folk songs.

 Antanas Aleksandravičius (1885 - 1970), sculptor with over 842 works was born 6 km away from Simnas.

 Matas Menčinskas (1896 - 1942), sculptor and painter with around 200 works was born 6 km away from Simnas.

 Emilija Liegutė (1930 - 2022), writer and playwright, attended Simnas secondary school.
 She wrote 32 books and 6 plays.

 Anzelmas Matutis (1923 - 1985), children poet, worked as a Lithuanian language teacher in Simnas secondary school.
 He wrote 36 books.

 Vytautas Kasiulis (1918 - 1995) was born in Simnas.
 He is the most prominent modern art painter, best known Lithuanian painter in the world.
 In his portfolio over 900 works, of which nearly 600 paintings.

 Danutė Vepštienė (b.1946), former primary school teacher, wrote 3 poetry books.
 She lives in Simnas.

-Vytautas Stanevičius (b.1953), aka SanSimnas, photographer and amateur actor, was born in Simnas.
-He acts in feature films and documentaries.

-Danielius Jakubavičius (b.1974), aka Danielius.net, local journalist and blogger, lives in Simnas.
-He publishes news and stories about Simnas on internet websites and writes articles about Simnas to Alytus county newspapers.